Environmental Litigation Committee

 Message from the Chairs

-This year's Joint CLE in Snowmass, Colorado was fantastic!
+This year's Joint CLE in Park City, Utah was a great success!
 Once again, the Environmental Litigation, Products Liability, and Mass Torts Committees teamed up to present a set of programs that were relevant, informative, and entertaining.
-The programming, speakers, materials, attendance, facilities, and recreation all combined to make this one of the best Joint CLE Seminars in memory.
-The credit largely goes to our outstanding Planning Committee.
-Our thanks go out to Ann Prouty and Matt Coglianese for their terrific efforts on that committee—excellent work!
-Thanks also to our outstanding ABA Section of Litigation staff support.
-We are excited that Matt Coglianese has agreed to return to the planning role on behalf of our committee for 2016, along with Jon Schuyler Brooks.
+The programming, speakers, materials, facilities, and recreation were top-notch in every respect.
+As always, the credit for another successful conference largely goes to our outstanding Planning Committee.
+Our thanks go out to our own Matt Coglianese, who was also cochair of the entire conference, and Jon Schuyler Brooks for their terrific efforts on that committee—excellent work!
+Thanks also go out to our outstanding ABA Section of Litigation staff, Anna Rojas, Kristal Montiel, and Porscha Boyd.
+They were absolute all-stars!

 New members welcome!
 If you have friends or colleagues who might be interested in our Environmental Litigation Committee, please encourage them to join and get involved.
 It’s easy to join!